From the standpoint of both a provider and patient, Kristen Gruis knows firsthand the importance of quality rural health care.

 The bad news was a few days later, over the weekend, she wasn’t eating or drinking very well.
 Gruis took her back to the hospital for fluids.
 Her oxygen levels still looked good, so once again, she was sent home.

 “Unfortunately, over that weekend she got pretty sick, and her oxygen started dropping.
-So, on Monday we saw Dr. Chavarria in clinic, and we ended up being admitted to the hospital later that day,” she said.
+So, on Monday we saw our doctor in clinic, and we ended up being admitted to the hospital later that day,” she said.

 - Suction of the nose